-A results-driven approach and focus on accountability can help facilitate project implementation and follow-up.
-This is especially true at lower levels of the health care system, where priority services are often delivered.
-Improvement in information systems is essential to enable monitoring of indicators and assess whether insurance policy is reaching the poor.
-Further, standardized indicators are needed to facilitate compatibility of information systems at different levels of system.
+A results-driven approach and focus on accountability can help facilitate project implementation and follow-up, particularly at lower levels of the health care system, which is often where priority services are delivered.
+Improvement in information systems is essential to enable monitoring of indicators and assess if insurance policy is reaching the poor.
+Further, need for standardized indicators to facilitate compatibility of information systems at different levels of system.